amaresh-sahu/amaresh-sahu.github.io/_posts/2014-12-19-finding-things-out.markdown

 > Dirac quote explaining why science trumps religion

 Luckily, my views on this matter were constantly challenged as I came into contact with people of very different backgrounds.
-I still kept my views mostly the same, but perhaps became a little less harsh in criticizing religion.
-I realized it gave people a way of life, which I respected even though I still thought it inferior to science.
+My views remained mostly intact, but became a little less harsh in criticizing religion.
+I realized it gave people a way of life, which I respected despite still thinking it was inferior to science.

 Then, once I graduated college, my perspecties on these ideas changed.
 It was a combination of traveling across Europe that summer and at the same time reading _The Pleasure of Finding Things Out_ by Richard Feynman.
 Feynman talked about religion in a way different to what I had ever thought of, and it was inspring to think about these ideas as I was visiting famous, historical churches all over Europe.
 It felt as though my mind was expanding as the trip went on, and I finished the book while still in Europe.